wenruo0522/UCB-CS61A/homework/Homework02_Higher_Order_Functions.md

 ```

 **This does NOT submit the assignment!** When you are satisfied with your score, submit the assignment to Gradescope to receive credit for it.

+## Exam Practice

+Here are some related questions from past exams for you to try.
+These are optional.
+There is no way to submit them.

+> Note that exams from Spring 2020, Fall 2020, and Spring 2021 gave students access to an interpreter, so the question format may be different than other years.
+Regardless, the questions below are good problems to try *without* access to an interpreter.

+1. Fall 2019 MT1 Q3: [You Again](./61a-fa19-mt1.pdf) [Higher-Order Functions]
+2. Spring 2021 MT1 Q4: [Domain on the Range](./61a-sp21-mt1.pdf) [Higher-Order Functions]
+3. Fall 2021 MT1 Q1b: [tik](./61a-fa21-mt1.pdf) [Functions and Expressions]